£1,500,000 Offers in Excess of

 • 4 Bathrooms

-An exquisite 16th century, Grade II Listed residence, set within almost two acres of gated grounds which include thoughtfully landscaped…
+An exquisite period home, set within almost two acres of gated grounds which include thoughtfully landscaped gardens, enchanting woodland, wild…

 Key features

-• Barn Style Triple Garage With First Floor Apartment
+• Barn Style Triple Garage With Spacious First Floor Apartment

 • Additional Single Storey Cottage Style Guest Annexe